How to Quit Sugar?

 • Take fruits rich in magnesium

-• Sleep well – poor sleep increase food cravings
+• Sleep well – poor sleep increases food cravings

 • Avoid excess stress